-Every month NORD alternates hosting webinars and phone calls to provide education on topics like advancing research, securing an ICD-10 code, continuing medical education, and more.
+Every month NORD hosts webinars to provide education on topics like advancing research, securing an ICD-10 code, continuing medical education, and more.
 We also bring expert speakers and fellow rare disease executive directors to speak on capacity-building webinars on topics like Board governance, fundraising, and working with a medical advisory board.
 Past topics:

 View the complete list of past webinars and calls here.